aws-samples/amazon-ecs-mythicalmysfits-workshop/workshop-2/Lab-3/README.md

 **Add build stage:**

 - Build provider: **AWS CodeBuild**
+- Region: **Choose the region you are in.
+It will say in the top right hand corner of the console**
 - Project name: Click **Create a new build project**

 A new window should appear.
 The values here are almost identical to that of Lab-2 when you created your dev CodeBuild project, with the exception that the name is now prod-like-service-build and the buildspec will be buildspec_prod.yml.
 See Lab-2 instructions for detailed screenshots.